heitormegale/Chromaesthesia/README.md

 # Chromaesthesia
-The creators are: Daniele Offidani, Heitor Megale and Sven Witthaus.
+Developed by: Daniele Offidani, Heitor Megale and Sven Witthaus.

 This is a python project where we convert colors from an image to a melody.
 Our objective was to simulate a type of synesthesia.
 Synesthesia is a sensorial condition where different senses activate each other, that is the perception of one sense leads to an involuntary perception of another sense.
 In our case we would be creating a reverse Chromaestesia.